 - Remote Trigger (optional)

 In these portraits, the flash is hidden in the front seat of the car, and bounces off the ceiling to fill the car with light.
-In close quarters like in these portraits, manually setting your flash to its lowest power (e.g. 1/128th power) would likely provide plenty of light, but you may need to experiment with different power levels and camera long exposure settings depending on the type of flash you’re using.
+In close quarters like in these portraits, manually setting it to the lowest power (e.g. 1/128th power) would likely provide plenty of light, but you may need to experiment with different power levels and camera long exposure settings depending on the type of flash you’re using.

-If you have a remote trigger, you can trigger the flash yourself when you press the shutter release button to take these portraits.
+If you have a remote trigger, you can trigger it yourself when you press the shutter release button to take these portraits.

 If you DO NOT have a remote trigger, show your client how to press the flash test button, and signal to them to press it after you’ve clicked the shutter.
-Your shutter will be open long enough that there will be plenty of time for the flash to fire while you take these portraits.
+It will open long enough that there will be plenty of time for the flash to fire while you take these portraits.
 It doesn’t matter when you fire the flash during the long exposure.

 Pro Tip: ONLY your ISO and f-stop (aperture) impact the long exposure from your flash.
-If your flash is too bright in your portraits but you can’t power it down any further, you can
+If it’s too bright in your portraits but you can’t power it down any further, you can

 - A) lower your ISO to reduce your camera’s sensitivity to light, or